JMyers261/ActiveDirectory_PowerShell/README.md

 <br />
  <img src="https://i.imgur.com/T7KLXLK.jpg" height="80%" width="80%"/>
  <br/>
-This script will read the CSV file, iterate through each row, and execute the command Disable-ADAccount -Identity $User.SamAccountName, which will disable the user account, identified by its SamAccountName, in the Active Directory.
-It will also print out the message "User $($User.Name) has been disabled." using the Write-Host cmdlet, to indicate that the user account has been successfully disabled.
+This script will read the CSV file, iterate through each row, and execute the command <b>Disable-ADAccount -Identity $User.SamAccountName</b>, which will disable the user account, identified by its SamAccountName, in the Active Directory.
+It will also print out the message "User $($User.Name) has been disabled." using the <b>Write-Host</b> cmdlet, to indicate that the user account has been successfully disabled.
 <br />
 <br />
 It's important to note that disabling an account is a safer option than deleting an account, as it prevents the user from logging in to the domain, but still leaves the account in AD, in case you need to enable it again.
 Additionally, it's good practice to back up your AD before running any script that modifies it, in case something goes wrong.